-- Large scale pilot trials at an independent commercial graphite production facility have produced bulk quantities of high purity Graphite Concentrates from ore samples from Renascor's Siviour Graphite Deposit in South Australia. - The +60 tonne bulk pilot trial is being undertaken to produce large scale samples of Siviour Graphite Concentrates and to test adjustments to the flotation circuit to optimise the production of high purity Graphite Concentrates in the upstream component of Renascor's planned vertically integrated graphite mine and battery anode material manufacturing operation in South Australia. - The on-going pilot trials have achieved graphite purities of up to 97.5% total carbon ("TC") with graphite recovery of 93.2% by adjusting regrind times in the flotation circuit.
-This compares favourably to Renascor's previous results from locked cycle tests, which achieved purities of 94.6% TC with graphite recovery of 94.5%1. - The increased purity of Siviour Graphite Concentrates, which Renascor plans to use as feedstock in a downstream manufacturing facility to produce Purified Spherical Graphite ("PSG"), offers the potential for increased economic efficiencies in the downstream production of PSG, as less reagents and energy would be required in the downstream purification stage to achieve lithium-ion battery grade purities of +99.95% TC. - Renascor intends to leverage off the comparatively low OPEX of the planed Siviour Graphite Concentrate operation2 by co-locating a downstream advanced manufacturing facility in Australia to produce low-cost, high-quality, 100% Australian-made PSG with leading ESG3 credentials in the first integrated in-country mine and battery anode material operation outside of China. - Renascor plans to use the results from the pilot trials to optimise the Graphite Concentrate operation.
-Graphite Concentrates produced from the pilot will also be used for downstream equipment selection trials and large-scale customer sample testing to support the progression to binding offtake agreements.
+- Renascor has successfully completed large scale pilot flotation trials at an independent graphite facility as part of advanced testing of the upstream component of Renascor's planned vertically integrated graphite mine and battery anode material manufacturing operation in South Australia. - A total of 77.8 tonnes of Siviour ore was processed into high purity Graphite Concentrates, which Renascor plans to use as feedstock in a downstream manufacturing facility to produce Purified Spherical Graphite ("PSG"). - Pilot trials adopting the flowsheet parameters used in recent locked-cycle tests1 achieved an overall average graphite purity of 95.7% total carbon ("TC") at 94.6% graphite recovery.
+This compares favourably to the results from the locked cycle tests, which achieved purities of 94.6% TC with graphite recovery of 94.5%2. - As previously reported3, optimisation trials, aimed at improving purities by increasing re-grind times in the flotation circuit, achieved purity of 97.5% TC with graphite recovery of 93.2%, offering potential for increased economic efficiencies in the downstream production of PSG. - Renascor intends to leverage off the comparatively low OPEX of the planned Siviour Graphite Concentrate operation4 by co-locating a downstream advanced manufacturing facility in Australia to produce low-cost, high-quality, 100% Australian-made PSG with leading ESG5 credentials in the first integrated in-country mine and battery anode material operation outside of China. - Graphite Concentrates produced from the pilot have been dispatched to existing PSG offtake partners6 in order to advance to binding offtake agreements and to manufacturers for downstream selection trials.
+The results from the pilot trials are also being used to optimise the Graphite Concentrate operation.

-Renascor Resources Limited (ASX: RNU) (Renascor) is pleased to announce results from large scale pilot trials at an independent commercial graphite production facility that have produced bulk quantities of high purity Graphite Concentrates from ore samples from Renascor's Siviour Graphite Deposit in South Australia.
+Renascor Resources Limited ABN 90 135 531 341 Head office: 36 North Terrace Kent Town SA 5067 Phone: + 61 8 8363 6989 Email: info@renascor.com.au www.renascor.com.au Renascor Resources Limited (ASX: RNU) (Renascor) is pleased to announce the successful completion of large scale pilot trials at an independent commercial graphite production facility using ore samples from Renascor's Siviour Graphite Deposit in South Australia.